Sergius and Bacchus: Historicity

 The Passion of Sergius and Bacchus has been dismissed as an unreliable historical source.
 It has been dated to mid-5th century and there is no evidence for the cult of Sergius and Bacchus before 425, over a century after they are said to have died.
-There is no evidence for Sergius and Bacchus' schola gentilium having been used by Galerius or any other emperor before Constantine I, given that the persecution of Christians had begun in the army considerably before the 4th century.
+There is no evidence for Sergius and Bacchus's schola gentilium having been used by Galerius or any other emperor before Constantine I, given that the persecution of Christians had begun in the army considerably before the 4th century.
 Christopher Walter considers Sergius analogous to Saint George, "whose historicity is accepted, even if nothing genuine about his life is known."
 He accepts that information in the passion is accurate.
 Italian scholar Pio Franchi de Cavalieri has put forth that The Passion of Sergius and Bacchus was based on an earlier lost passion of Juventinus and Maximinus, two saints martyred under Emperor Julian the Apostate in 363.
 He noted especially that the punishment of being paraded around in women's clothes reflected the treatment of Christian soldiers by Julian.